 Keep a bag at your safe place – You may need money, clothes for yourself and children, a toy for each child, toiletries, copies of important papers such as birth certificates, marriage certificate, Centrelink papers, domestic violence orders, custody papers, passports, visa information, immigration documents, adoption papers, identification papers including driver’s license, insurance policies, work and income, bank account details and statements, cheque book, cash cards, Medicare numbers, medical and legal records, essential medications, extra keys to your house, car, safe or office, phone card, list of important phone numbers and photographs of your partner so that people protecting you know what he looks like.

-Essentials – Always keep your keys to you house and car, cash cards, essential medication and important papers together in a place where you can get them quickly or have someone fetch them for you.
+Essentials – Always keep the keys to your house and car, cash cards, essential medication and important papers together in a place where you can get them quickly or have someone fetch them for you.
 Ensure you have money for a taxi, bus, train etc or ring the police.

 Medical practitioner, support workers or counsellors – Ensure that your injuries and incidents are reported and sighted by your GP, support worker or counsellor.
 Insist they take photos and keep records.
-You may choose never to access or use this information, however it may be invaluable to you in the future whether it is to support with obtaining an Apprehensive Violence Order (AVO) or other legal or court actions, or issues relating to the children such as family law matters (this will strengthen your application).
+You may choose never to access or use this information, however it may be invaluable to you in the future.
+You may need it to support your efforts to obtain an Apprehensive Violence Order (AVO) or with other legal or court actions.
+It may also help with issues relating to your children, such as family law matters (this will strengthen your application).

 Reporting to the police – Ensure you get an event number after each incident where contact with the police has occurred, whether it be by phone or in person.
 This will make things much easier for you in the future, if you decide to leave.